 - Ride horses through glacial carved valleys

-- Ski in the summer on Blackcomb Glacier*
+- Ride the gondola from peak to peak on Blackcomb Glacier*

 *This is an optional excursion